bolognarossoblu/GetAndCleanProject/README.md

 Note:
 =====
-In order the run the script, unzip the project file (getdata-projectfiles-UCI HAR Dataset.zip) in the same directory of the script.
+In order to run the script, unzip the project file (getdata-projectfiles-UCI HAR Dataset.zip) in the same directory of the script.
 Leave the folder names unchanged.

 How the script works:
 =====================